Partner with Career Success

 The Federal Work-Study Program allows you as an employer to hire UCSC students at a reduced cost while providing valuable work experience.
 You contribute 25% of the student’s salary along with a 10% administrative fee – the program covers the remaining 75% of the student's wages through their financial aid award.

 Students who receive the Work-Study option are awarded a set dollar amount which their wages for the academic year may not exceed.
-Only students who qualify for Work-Study may apply for Work-Study positions.
+Any student may view and apply to a work-study job, and you may view which students are eligible in your applicants tab of the job posting in Handshake.